Calewiel/datanalysis/README.md

 # datanalysis
-Critical analysis of a dataset with Matlab.
+Critical analysis of a dataset with Matlab. - ITEC 2600